lyngon/redgrease/docs/source/executing.rst

 .. note::

-    You would rarely construct Gear functions this way, but it is fundamentally what happens under the hood for all the other methods of exetution, and corresponds directly to the underlying RedisGears protocol.
+    You would rarely construct Gear functions this way, but it is fundamentally what happens under the hood for all the other methods of execution, and corresponds directly to the underlying RedisGears protocol.

 .. _exe_gear_function_file: